Mr-Smyth/circles/README.md

 These results are in the form of a large buttoned list, each result shows the full name and the Date of Birth - the 2 key pieces of information for finding the person you want.
 Clicking on any result will take the user to that persons Circle page.

+The page is completed by site common social media links and copyright information.

 It is paramount that the page is simple, the process has been made simple so the Home page must be a prelude to this.

 [Back to Index](#index)